 Are Minors Allowed in Las Vegas Casinos

-In addition, many if not all of the casinos have Kids Clubs.
-If you’ve ever been on a cruise and seen or had children participate in the Kids Clubs you’ll know what I’m talking about.
+In addition, many, if not all, of the casinos have Kid’s Clubs.
+If you’ve ever been on a cruise and seen or had children participate in the Kids Club, you’ll know what I’m talking about.
 It’s basically daycare with games and activities for the younger children.
-Of course, it’s done Vegas-style so these areas of the casino are much cooler than your average daycare center.
+Of course, it’s done in Vegas-style, so these areas of the casino are much cooler than your average daycare center.

-Like I’ve talked about, however, casino properties on The Strip are huge and there is much more to do and see than just the gaming so feel free to bring the children and have a good time.
+As I’ve talked about, however, casino properties on The Strip are huge, and there is much more to do and see than just the gaming, so feel free to bring the children and have a good time.

 Can You Go Into a Casino at 18 in Las Vegas

-Yes, 18-year-olds can go into Las Vegas casinos.
+Yes, 18-year-olds can go into Las Vegas casino properties.
 Of course, that’s not really what you were wondering, is it?
-Here’s the deal, if you’re over 18 but not yet 21 the rules are pretty much the same as for the minors.
+Here’s the deal, if you’re over 18 but not yet 21, the rules are pretty much the same as for the minors.
 The drinking and gambling age in Nevada is 21 years old.

-So while those activities are not available for the under 21 crowd, there are still a bunch of things to see and do if your 18 in Las Vegas.
+So while those activities are not available for the under-21 crowd, there are still a bunch of things to see and do if you’re 18 in Las Vegas.

 - 18+ Clubs

 - Roller Coaster